My Garden Zone Is

 Their large seeds provide oil rich in omega-3 and six fats as well as protein, carotenoids, ellagitannins, and ellagic acid.
 They also contain vitamin K and the essential mineral manganese.
 Giving us many reasons to enjoy eating them.

-In nature, they also provide many animals with these essential nutrients to help them survive in the wild.
+Berry For Zone 4, they also provide many animals with these essential nutrients to help them survive in the wild.
 So if you are looking for a healthy alternative from sugary snacks, they make the perfect berry to enjoy.

 Hi Bush Blueberry